Lilab-SNNU/CircCode2/README.md

   python3 filter_coding_orf.py -y config.yaml
   ```

-  - Visualize the IRES region secondary structure, the circ annoated graph, the word annoated graph, the express_analysis of the circ and the distribution of the predicted ORFs
+  - Visualize the IRES region secondary structure, the circ annotated graph, the word annoated graph, the express_analysis of the circ and the distribution of the predicted ORFs

   ```
   python3 visual_circ_orf.py -y config.yaml